Online Therapy - wherever you are in the world

 - You may need to use a headset with a microphone so that you have your hands free if your speaker produces an echo.

-- If you have phones with you or in the room, please turn them off or set it in silent mode.
+- If you have phones with you or in the room, please turn them off or set them in silent mode.

 - Plan against any distractions you think might interrupt our session – treat it as if you were in my private consulting room.